faraaz-ahmed/Sentiment-Analysis/README.md

-This repository contains front-end exevution of sentiment analysis!
+This repository contains front-end execution of sentiment analysis!

 I have used node.js for server side, front end is plain bootstrap.